imrafaelmerino/vertx-effect-examples/README.md

 ### <a name="flatmap"><a/> Flatting map a list
 Given a verticle that takes a client identifier and returns their emails, design a verticle that takes a list of clients and returns all their emails.
-There are two implementations, on of which uses recursion.
+There are two implementations, one of which uses recursion.

 ```
 // It's given.